 where i had a pause for an afternoon, visited the harbour there with nice wood yachts, and walked around the space needle, i think that s how it s called the high watch tower in the city and left for Yellowstone National Park

-, where i arrived after a long ride in the bus passing Washington state and Idaho, arriving to Wyoming
+, where i arrived after a long ride in the bus passing Washington state and Idaho,

 at the national parks west entrance.
-There i was hitch hiking and walking along the street till i reached a camping site where i staied over night.
-Next day i started walking again wich is not so nice because of the huge distances in the park, i passed some grasslands with bisons and found some bones there, till i reached the fountainsafter having done soime miles by foot, the big geysers and colourfull water basins the most famouse one "Old Faithful", all togather very impressing natural wonders and worth a visit for some days in the park,
+There i was hitch hiking and walking along the street till i reached a camping site where I staied over night.
+Next day i started walking again wich is not so nice because of the huge distances in the park, passed some grasslands with bisons and found some bones there, till i reached the fountainsafter having done soime miles by foot, the big geysers and colourfull water basins the most famouse one "Old Faithful", all togather very impressing natural wonders and worth a visit for some days in the park,

-i got lucky finally and found some nice young people who gave me a ride on their pick up, leaving the park to Jackson Hole
+I got lucky finally and found some nice young people who gave me a ride on their pick up, leaving the park to Jackson Hole

 south of the pak, passsing the Grand Teton range